 Examples: C2H2, ethyne

-The nitrogen molecule also has a triple bond :NN:
+(f) The nitrogen molecule also has a triple bond :NN:

-triple bond, rest have all single bonds.
+triple bond, all the rest have all single σ bonds C-H, C-C, C-Cl, C-O and O-H.

 private tuition IB AS A2 advanced level residential student tuition courses pupil resources teacher resources publishing company revision guides published by Amazon Harper Collins Education Letts Lonsdale Revision Guides Heinemann Educational Books publishers catalogue CGP Books Educational Hodder Education Philip Adam publications Nelson Thornes Philip Allan Textbooks examination boards AQA Edexcel OCR sciences higher education secondary school education college science education institutions Science GCE courses Advanced Level A AS A2 level tuition help tutors colleges semesters books revision guides college textbooks university education courses GCE biology GCSE chemistry courses GCE physics university courses medicine biochemistry university medical sciences university chemistry university biology university physics environmental science biomedical physics courses revision books worksheets workbooks practice examination paper questions science seminars university entrance examinations exam tuition science teacher training dative (co-ordinate) covalent bond for AQA AS chemistry, dative (co-ordinate) covalent bond for Edexcel A level AS chemistry, dative (co-ordinate) covalent bond for A level OCR AS chemistry A, dative (co-ordinate) covalent bond for OCR Salters AS chemistry B, dative (co-ordinate) covalent bond for AQA A level chemistry, dative (co-ordinate) covalent bond for A level Edexcel A level chemistry, dative (co-ordinate) covalent bond for OCR A level chemistry A, dative (co-ordinate) covalent bond for A level OCR Salters A level chemistry B dative (co-ordinate) covalent bond for US Honours grade 11 grade 12 dative (co-ordinate) covalent bond for pre-university chemistry courses pre-university A level revision notes for dative (co-ordinate) covalent bond A level guide notes on dative (co-ordinate) covalent bond for schools colleges academies science course tutors images pictures diagrams for dative (co-ordinate) covalent bond A level chemistry revision notes on dative (co-ordinate) covalent bond for revising module topics notes to help on understanding of dative (co-ordinate) covalent bond university courses in science careers in science jobs in the industry laboratory assistant apprenticeships technical internships USA US grade 11 grade 11 AQA A level chemistry notes on dative (co-ordinate) covalent bond Edexcel A level chemistry notes on dative (co-ordinate) covalent bond for OCR A level chemistry notes WJEC A level chemistry notes on dative (co-ordinate) covalent bond CCEA/CEA A level chemistry notes on dative (co-ordinate) covalent bond for university entrance examinations